I like to build things from corrugated cardboard boxes.

 Step-by-step instructions for cutting corrugated cardboard

 2) Cut your cardboard down to a size that fits your mat.
-Cricut recommends the material size be less than 11 inches wide.
+Cricut recommends the material be less than 11 inches wide so the rollers can be pushed to the side.

-3) Make a simple shape using Design Space for your test cut, such as a square or triangle.
+3) Make two simple shapes using Design Space for your test cut, such as a circle and a star.
 Use something with corners; the corners are a good test to be sure it cut all the way through the material.

 4) Tape the cardboard to the center of your purple StrongGrip mat.
-(Hint: A green mat will also work for a light material like cardboard, especially if you tape it down!)
+(Hint: A new green mat will also work for a light material like cardboard, especially if you tape it down on all sides!
+You don’t want any little cut pieces popping up and jamming your Cricut though, so it does have to be sticky.)

 5) Slide the white roller wheels to the sides so they don’t run over the cardboard.
 (If you’ve never moved them, they may seem stuck.
 Use more pressure – you won’t break them.)